brianpeters2/ePortfolio/README.md

 # Brian Peters 3 Artifacts ePortfolio

 ## Intorduction
 I'm Brian Peters and I am an entry level software engineer with a bachelors.
 I specialize in C++, OpenGL, and MySQL for database.
 I am looking forward to work with OpenGL or DirectX coding since DirectX is commonly used and I have skills that can be transferrable from what I learn in OpenGL.
-I have three artifacts down below to show what I did step by step, and what was the goal.
+I have three artifacts down below to show what I did step by step, and what are the goals.

 ## Goal:
 The goal is to enhance the light shader in OpenGL, have it change colors manually for the first artifact, automatically change color and have a movement system in the second artifact, and third and last artifact is how to store obj file into mysql database